Yield: 8 twix cookies // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

-- In a small bowl with a hand mixer or a stand mixer fitted with the paddle attachment, beat together the butter, powdered sugar, and granulated sugar for 2 minutes, or until the mixture is light and fluffy.
+- With a hand mixer or a stand mixer fitted with the paddle attachment, beat together the butter and brown sugar until the mixture is light and fluffy (2-3 min.)

-- Beat in the egg yolk, milk, and vanilla.
+- Beat in the egg and vanilla until well combined.

 - Add in the flour, baking powder, and salt.
-Use a rubber spatula to fold the mixture together just until no flour streaks remain.
+Use a rubber spatula to fold the ingredients together just until no flour streaks remain.

 - Use a 3 tbsp. cookie scoop to dish out the cookies onto the prepared cookie sheet.
 Evenly space the cookies apart to allow room for spreading.
 Bake for 10-12 minutes, until the sides of the cookies start to turn golden brown.

 - In a small bowl, melt together the chocolate chips and vegetable oil.
 Put the chocolate in the microwave for 30 second intervals, stirring before putting it back in the microwave.

 - Allow time for the chocolate to harden (this can be sped up by placing them in the fridge), then serve and enjoy!